 } Editor’s note: Is the use of “all” the correct statement to make here?
 While there is a cost trade-off of having dual radios in a mobile phone – many mobile phones do have more than one radio and adding an additional radio while not “free” may not be “cost prohibited”.
 We may want to state this.
 This argument does hold for a single radio mobile phone.
 Note the following paragraph is all about adding a second radio to a phone (an 802.11 radio) to provide V2P communication.
 Also note it is possible that the user may not be any happier about giving up their Wi-Fi connectivity to provide V2P communication.
 While the Wi-Fi radio approach is likely significantly “lower cost” it is not “zero cost”.

+}Editor’s note: the following paragraph just seems to be hanging here – it has not been deleted but has no section title, and does not seem to belong here.
+Should this be removed, moved, or titled?

 On the contrary, DSRC enables V2P communications at significantly lower cost: Most mobile phones are now equipped with IEEE 802.11ac/ax WiFi modules, which currently support channels up to 5835 MHz and could be easily expanded up to 5925 MHz.
 As DSRC is based on IEEE 802.11 protocols, minor changes to existing WiFi designs will enable direct communication between DSRC-capable vehicles and mobile phones of pedestrians and cyclists.
 Furthermore, DSRC-based V2P and regular WiFi can reside on the same radio interface, which can be switched to V2P mode on the road and to regular WiFi connectivity at home.
 Thus, DSRC technology will in the future allow direct V2P communications using inexpensive mobile phones without the need for additional hardware.